 Growing up with a hard-working single mom, I had to learn fast how to get things done on my own.
 My mom was there for me, but there wasn’t a ton of hand-holding.
 And although—as mom to two young girls—she was overprotective in her way, she wasn’t as much a helicopter mom as a fierce mama-bear.

-When I watched the celebrity-studded college admissions scandal unfold last month, I thought back to my college application process.
+When I watched the celebrity-studded college admissions scandal unfold recently, I thought back to my college application process.
 Thanks to my mom’s parents, who wanted to make sure their grandkids went to good, safe schools, we lived in a humble apartment in an affluent Long Island town during my high school years.

 While the other kids were enrolled in every expensive extracurricular activity under the sun, and received college-exam tutoring for all subjects, none of those were options for us.
 I remember doing poorly on the math section of the SAT, and begging my mom for a tutor.
 She was able to pay for about two tutoring sessions for me, but it was a stretch.